Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 Taught me to get out of bed at six in the morning and go knock on the doors of strangers.

-And I was spit on.
+And I was spit on, I was hated.

 And I'm not afraid of confrontation or being rejected.

-And now I'm just preaching the truth of uh America, the greatest country in the history of humanity.
+And now I'm just preaching the truth of America, the greatest country in the history of humanity.

-Um, you know, you mentioned that you sort of sympathized with the left for a while after you um came out.
+Yeah, so I wanted to ask, you know, you mentioned that you sort of sympathized with the left for a while after you came out.

 What was sort of what were some of the things that changed your mind?